d-morrison/IntroStatActivities/_book/12-A17-paired-simulation.md

-## Week 12 - Activity 17:  COVID-19 and Air Pollution
+## Activity 12a:  COVID-19 and Air Pollution

 \setstretch{1}